marion208/evaluationStudiHTMLCSSBootstrap/README.md

 //

-Site project reailzed during my training to have the Bachelor in web application developer, the objective of which was to create a static site in HTML, CSS and Bootstrap
+Site project realized during my training to have the Bachelor in web application developer, the objective of which was to create a static site in HTML, CSS and Bootstrap